capstanlqc/omegat-guides/README.md

 Some sections are common for all or several, whereas some other sections are guide-specific.
 Only one copy of common sections exist, and that is included as needed when composing the different guides using Django template syntax (e.g. `{% include 'foo.md' %}`).

-Alternative appraoch using Jekyll: https://jekyllrb.com/docs/includes/
+Alternative approach using Jekyll: https://jekyllrb.com/docs/includes/

 ## Goals